 What is recommended winter tire pressure for Toyota Tacoma?

-Recommended tire pressure for Toyota Tacoma is the same for any season, but you may inflate your Toyota Tacoma tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Toyota Tacoma tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Toyota Tacoma tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter Toyota Tacoma tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 Is Toyota Tacoma equipped with Tire Pressure Monitoring System (TPMS)?

 If your Toyota Tacoma is built after 2007, it is most likely equipped with a Tire Pressure Monitoring System.
 Check owner's manual to see if your model has TPMS.